czbiohub/cupcakes/2019/Carly cupcakes 5.23.2019/Introduction to Python.md

 - Command+Return (MAC)
 - Control+Enter (PC)

-###Run function in Python Console:
+###Run function in IPython Console:
 Type function name with ( ), but no colon, in Ipython console and press Enter to get the output

 ###In Ipython console, you can:
 1. Run function
-2. Perform arithmetic operations directly on numbers
+2. Perform arithmetic operations with numbers directly

-##The 'Print' function:
+##The 'Print' function

 	def hello():
     	""" prints hello, world """